NevermindNilas/TheAnimeScripter/README.md

 #### How to use inside of After Effects

-- !On the first run of the script you MAY have to run After Effects with admin priviledges.!

 - On the top left corner open File -> Scripts -> Install ScriptUI Panel -> (Look for the script.jsx file found within the /src subdirectory )

 - After Instalation you will be prompted with a restart of After Effects, do it.